mvattuone/triticale/README.md

 ## What is this
 This is an attempt at making a granular synthesiser that affects both an audio sample as well as an image sampled as audio.
-Granular synthesis is
+Granular synthesis is a process in which a sound is broken up into many "microsounds", or "grains", and the reorganized to make new sounds.

 The granular synth is a modified version of the demo synth used here - https://github.com/chrislo/synth_history/.
 Much thanks to Chris Lowis for making that available to learn from.